 Publication list

 ※Please underline the applicant name.
 Put a circle (○) for the maximum of 3 papers which are relevant to the presentation.
 Limit the total number of the publications to 10 papers.
+Do not change the order of authors listed in papers, even if they contributed equally.

 List of other awards achieved and currently under submission including those granted by other societies